BenTaylor25/IntroToProgramming/README.md

 <h1>Introduction To Programming</h1>

 This repository contains the code written in my <a href="https://www.youtube.com/playlist?list=PLWuRbZ_7VbDzYzZJ75csxOCsdVnFcNvCf">Introduction to Programming Tutorial Series</a>.

+The series is based in Python, but I also showcase other languages (Java and C++) to emphasise the concepts rather than syntax, as well as to make it easier for learners to transition to using other languages.

 <pre>
 -  <a href="https://youtu.be/-iw0scRjykc">1.
 The Basics</a>
 -  <a href="https://youtu.be/sSxtuUebJTQ">2.
 Data Types and Variables</a>